xidoc/easy-edgedb-fr/chapter1/index.md

 leadImage: illustration_01.jpg
 ---

-# Chapter 1 - Jonathan Harker travels to Transylvania
+# Chapitre 1 - Jonathan Harker se rend en Transylvanie

 In the beginning of the book we see the main character Jonathan Harker, a young lawyer who is going to meet a client.
 The client is a rich man named Count Dracula who lives somewhere in Eastern Europe.
 Jonathan is enjoying the trip to a new part of Europe, completely unaware that Count Dracula is actually a vampire.
 The book begins with Jonathan writing in his journal as he travels.
 The parts in his journal to note when thinking about a database are in **bold**: